 1000.06R: Contracts and Judicial Rule-Making.
 This class has two primary objectives: the first is to provide an understanding of the process of development of the common law through judicial decisions; the second is to provide a basic knowledge of the doctrines and precepts of the law governing the making and performance of contracts.
-As a means of attaining the first objective, the "case method" of teaching is used to enable students to acquire a lawyer-like understanding of such concepts as "stare decisis", the use of precedent, and the technique of distinguishing.
+'As a means of attaining the first objective, the "case method" of teaching is used to enable students to acquire a lawyer-like understanding of such concepts as "stare decisis", the use of precedent, and the technique of distinguishing.
 A critical evaluation of judicial law-making is undertaken through an examination of the developing phenomenon of legislative intervention in the field of contract law.
-In order to fulfil the second objective, substantive rules of contract law are examined. six credit hours, three hours a Format week, both terms In large-group classes by written examination in December to be counted, optionally, as 30% of the final mark, and a final examination; in small group classes, 50% by written examinations and 50% by a aw combination of class assignments, oral advocacy exercise(s) and class participation, with the written exam in December to count optionally as 30% of the exam component.
+In order to fulfil the second objective, substantive rules of contract law are examined.

+Format: Evaluation: 3 hours a week For large-group classes, written examination in December (with option to count as 30% of the final mark), and a final examination.
+For small group classes, written examinations 50% and a combination of class assignments, oral advocacy exercise(s) and class participation worth 50%, with written exam in December (with option to count as 30% of the exam component)

 1001.06R: Criminal Justice: the Individual and the State.
 Relationships between the community and individuals are considered in the context of Canadian criminal law.
 The legal rights provisions of the Charter of Rights and Freedoms, selected topics in criminal procedure, sentencing, and the principles of the substantive criminal law will be the main focus of this class.
-The latter concentrates on elements of offences, ristifications, excuses, non-exculpatory defenses, inchoate crimes and secondary liability for offences.
+The latter concentrates on elements of offences, justifications, excuses, non-exculpatory defenses, inchoate crimes and secondary liability for offences.
 Teaching is conducted by lecture and discussion of assigned materials including the Criminal Code, (which is also used to illustrate methods and problems of statutory interpretation), a widely used volume of cases and materials, or a textbook and a Dalhousie produced casebook.